Sammamish, Washington: Geography

 According to the United States Census Bureau, the city has a total area of 24.04 sqmi, of which 20.43 sqmi are land and 3.61 sqmi are water.

 The city is situated on the shores and hilly terrain east of Lake Sammamish.
 It is bordered to the south by Issaquah, to the northwest by Redmond, and to the west across Lake Sammamish by Bellevue.
 Beaver Lake and Pine Lake are the two biggest lakes in Sammamish.
+Yellow Lake is a major lake in Klahanie.

+Sammamish is in and near the Issaquah Alps, a westward extension of the Cascade foothills.